Szymon-Czuszek/SAS-Data-Science/README.md

 - The resulting dataset "employee_data" contains the imported data from the Excel file, which can be further analyzed or used for various tasks in SAS.
 - This code snippet demonstrates the process of importing data from an Excel file into a SAS dataset using PROC IMPORT, providing a way to access and analyze external data within the SAS environment.

+## SAS Data Processing Example: "selected_females" Dataset

+This SAS code snippet demonstrates the creation of a dataset named "selected_females" containing information about selected females from the "sashelp.class" dataset.

+The DATA step is used to create the "selected_females" dataset.
+Data is copied from the existing dataset "sashelp.class", and the WHERE statement filters observations to include only females.

+### Explanation:

+- The DATA statement begins the DATA step and specifies the name of the output dataset as "selected_females".
+- The SET statement reads data from the existing dataset "sashelp.class".
+- The WHERE statement filters observations based on the condition specified (sex = "F"), selecting only females.
+- The RUN statement marks the end of the DATA step.
+- This code snippet creates a new dataset named "selected_females" by copying data from the existing "sashelp.class" dataset and including only observations where the sex variable is "F" (indicating females).
+The resulting dataset can be further analyzed or used for various tasks in SAS.

 ## Usage

 Clone the repository to your local machine.